ros2/design/articles/zero_copy.md

 There are two ways the users may take message instances from a subscription when data is available:

-1. Taking direction from the `Subscription` after polling it for data availability or waiting via a wait set.
+1. Taking directly from the `Subscription` after polling it for data availability or waiting via a wait set.
 2. Using an `Executor`, which takes the data from the user and delivers it via a user-defined callback.

 Note: It is assumed that the user will be able to take multiple messages at a time if they are available.